UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources.md

 ## Check what is running on your nodes

-We have a `whatsonmynode` script that does a `qhost -j` on each of the nodes belonging to your project, so you can see which nodes you have, what is running on them and from which user.
+We have a script named `whatsonmynode`, that runs `qhost -j` for all the nodes belonging to your project, so you can see which nodes you have, what is running on them and from which user.